 Save money on pets while still spoiling them!
 We all consider our pets our children and let us agree that we all want to spoil our fur-babies!
 But that doesn’t mean you can’t find ways to save money on pet care.
 For example, you can buy lavish pet-food, but on sale.
 You can build elaborate (or simple) pet furniture, instead of paying a heap of money for it.
-Here are some tips and tricks to help you save money.
+Here are some tips and tricks that I learnt while taking care of my 7 (yes!) fur-babies.

 1. Adopt Instead of Buying

+This has to be the thumb rule, “buying” animals is unethical as Most breeders and “Pet Markets” keep animals in terrible conditions and also the pets carry a lot of diseases due to cross-breeding and over-breeding.
 The breeder price for a dog is multiples higher than the cost of adopting one from a shelter.
 You’ll probably save money on pets by getting your dog or cat from a shelter, and you could also save a life.
 Also, most shelters or rescue groups have the option for a “Trial adoption period” or you can request for “fostering a pet” that helps you in understanding your future fur-baby in a better way.
+If, due to any reason you can’t commit for the long term, you should always go for Fostering, read more about it here.

 2. Always Buy In Bulk